-A musician who "effortlessly weaves between genres and brings as much rock and roll to the violin as she does classical precision and refinement to rock and roll," Grace Youn is quickly establishing herself as one of today's best crossover violinists.
+A musician who "effortlessly weaves between genres and brings as much rock and roll to the violin as she does classical precision and refinement to rock and roll," Grace Youn is quickly establishing herself as one of today's most versatile violinists.

 In 2011, Grace launched her YouTube channel, graceyounviolin, where she explores various musical genres, combining classical traditions and techniques with other musical styles.
 Her videos have accumulated thousands of subscribers and millions of views.
 She has worked and collaborated with many well-known crossover artists and was featured in Katy Perry's documentary, Part of Me.

 Grace is an Artist Diploma candidate at the Butler School of Music studying under Professor Brian Lewis, where she also has studied part time with Giora Schmidt and David Kim.
 She earned her Master of Music degree in Performance from the University of Texas - Austin and Bachelor of Music degree in Performance from the University of Puget Sound under Dr. Maria Sampen.
 Grace teaches violin and viola at Huston-Tillotson University in addition to managing a private studio of violin and viola students.

 Photographer: Studio Finch